FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/event-subscribers/user-context.rst

 =======================

-The user context subscribes allows to cache different content for different types of users (guest, editor, admins), without having to store cached content for each individual
+The user context subscribes allows to cache different content for different *types* of users (guest, editor, admins), without having to store cached content for each individual.

 User context requests are a way to cache content that depends on some permissions but is not fully individual.

 .. note::

-    Please read the :ref:`FOSHttpCache documentation <foshttpcache:user-context>`
+    Please read the :ref:`user context <foshttpcache:user-context>`
     chapter in the FOSHttpCache documentation before continuing.

 This bundle provides an *event subscriber* for the context.
 It aborts